New York Times Co. v. Sullivan: Decision

-Opinion of the Court
+Opinion

 Justice William J. Brennan Jr. authored the Court's opinion, and five other justices joined it.
-The Court began by explaining that criticism of government and public officials was at the core of the American constitutional rights to freedom of speech and freedom of the press.
+The Court began by explaining that the ability to criticize public government officials was at the core of the American rights to freedom of speech and freedom of the press protected by the First Amendment.

-The Court said that because of these core American principles, it would "consider this case against the background of a profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open, and that it may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials."
+The Court said that because of these core American free-speech principles, it would have to consider Sullivan's defamation claims "against the background of a profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open, and that it may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials."

 With this background, the Court framed the case around the question of whether this American constitutional commitment to free speech required loosening traditional defamation laws.

-In answer, the Court held that the advertisement's inaccuracies did not remove its free-speech constitutional protections.
+In answer, the Court held that the free-speech protections of the First Amendment covered the Times advertisement despite its factual inaccuracies.
 The Court reasoned that "erroneous statement is inevitable in free debate, and ... must be protected if the freedoms of expression are to have the breathing space that they need ... to survive".
 It concluded that the importance of safeguarding the "breathing space" created by the First Amendment's protections required giving constitutional protection to "erroneous statements honestly made".
-The Court analogized Alabama's libel law to the infamous Alien and Sedition Acts passed in the late 1790s during the presidency of John Adams.
+The Court analogized Alabama's libel law to the infamous Alien and Sedition Acts passed in the 1790s during the presidency of John Adams.
 It reasoned that a broad interpretation of libel laws that protected government officials from criticism would produce situations similar to those under the Alien and Sedition Acts, which had been historically criticized.

 Because of the importance of free debate about public officials, the Court held that it was not enough that Alabama's libel law—like most libel laws in the English common law tradition—allowed defendants to use the truth of their defamatory statements as a defense.
 Instead, the Court held that under U.S. law, any public official suing for defamation must prove that the defendant made the defamatory statement with "actual malice".

 The Court said that besides proving "actual malice", the First Amendment's protections also imposed two other limitations on libel laws.
 First, a public official seeking damages must prove that the defendant's defamatory statement was about the official individually, not about government policy generally.
 Second, unlike in traditional common law defamation lawsuits where the defendant had the burden to prove that his or her statement was true, in defamation suits involving American public officials the officials must prove that the defendant's statement was false.